Density Estimation via Binless Multidimensional Integration: Solution of the BMTI likelihood

 \subsection{Regularisation of the BMTI likelihood through a \textit{k}NN-based likelihood}

-As mentioned in Sec. \ref{ssec:BMTI_likelihood_regularisation} of the main text, the BMTI log-likelohood can be regularised by combining it with the log-likelihood of a strictly-local normalised method via a mixing hyperparameter $\alpha$.
+As mentioned in Sec.~\ref{ssec:BMTI_likelihood_regularisation} of the main text, the BMTI log-likelohood can be regularised by combining it with the log-likelihood of a strictly-local normalised method via a mixing hyperparameter $\alpha$.
 We choose as regulariser some \textit{k}NN-based estimator \cite{Rodriguez2018,carli2022Tesi}.
 The total regularised likelihood in these cases reads

 where the \textit{k}NN-based likelihood depends in principle on the hyperspherical volume shells $\left\{ \{ v_{ij} \}_{j} \right\}_i$ between the $j$-th and the $(j+1)$-th neighbours of the $i$-th point (c.f.r.
 Ref. \cite{Rodriguez2018}).
+Note that generally the \textit{k}NN-based likelihood will be factorisable, due to the assumption of independent estimates $F_i$at every point $i$:

-By maximising over the parameters $\mathbf{F}$, this model yields an estimator which, as evident from panel B of Fig. \ref{fig:PAK+BMTI}, retains the advantages of both approaches.
-Notice that $\mathcal{L}_{i,k_i}^{k\mathrm{NN}}$ will typically not be a quadratic form in the $\mathbf{F}$, unlike $\mathcal{L}_{i,k_i}^{\mathrm{BMTI}}$.
-If one wants the solution of Eq. (\ref{eq:BMTI_support_BMTI+kNN_likelihood}) to be again a linear system, as in Eq. (\ref{eq:BMTI_likelihood_maximisation}), one should approximate the $\mathcal{L}_{i,k_i}^{k\mathrm{NN}}$ by its quadratic order expansion around its maximum $\mathbf{F}^0$:
+which implies that the regularisation will only affect the diagonal of the matrix $\textbf{A}$.
+By maximising over the parameters $\mathbf{F}$, this model yields an estimator which, as evident from panel B of Fig.~\ref{fig:times_pak_bmti}B, retains the advantages of both approaches.
+Note that $\mathcal{L}^{k\mathrm{NN}}$ ($\mathcal{L}_{i,k_i}^{k\mathrm{NN}}$) will typically not be a quadratic form in the $\mathbf{F}$ ($F_i$), unlike $\mathcal{L}^{\mathrm{BMTI}}$.
+If one wants to write the solution of Eq.~(\ref{eq:BMTI_support_BMTI+kNN_likelihood}) again as a linear system, like in Eq.~(\ref{eq:BMTI_likelihood_maximisation}), one should approximate the $\mathcal{L}^{k\mathrm{NN}}$ by its quadratic order expansion around its maximum $\mathbf{F}^0$:

-This is the actual likelihood that enters the regularised BMTI presented in Fig. \ref{fig:PAK+BMTI}.
+This is the actual likelihood that enters the regularised BMTI presented in Fig.~\ref{fig:times_pak_bmti}B.